Other Potential Issues

 • The Dept. of Veterans Affairs – to check Veteran status

-Now let’s briefly look at the process of calculating the EFC.
+Now let’s briefly look at the process of calculating the SAI.

 Once a student submits their FAFSA, the Central Processing System will run the data through a formula known as the Federal Methodology.
-At the same time, the software is searching for numbers that statistically might not be correct.
-The result of this process will be the student’s EFC or Expected Family Contribution.
+THE SAI is the result of this process.

 Problems Arise

-During the processing phase, which includes the database checks described above, calculating the EFC, checking for possible errors, etc., issues can and do arise.
+During the processing phase, which includes the database checks described above, calculating the SAI, checking for possible errors, etc., issues can and do arise.

 The following section lists some of the other items that may be flagged for resolution by the school.
 This list is not all-inclusive, but does list some of the more common issues.